SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     implementation
 -   Unmanaged RAP BOs are, for example, relevant for brownfield scenarios, i. e. in scenarios in which transactional buffers and application logic is already available and should be embedded in the RAP world.
-Note that it is possible to have a managed RAP BO with unamanged parts, e.g. unamanged save or additional save.
+Note that it is possible to have a managed RAP BO with unmanaged parts, e.g. unmanaged save or additional save.
 Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_rap_bo.htm).

  </td>
 </tr>